kartoza/TheKartozaHandbook/docs/library/tutorials/general/mkdocs-pdf.md

 Note that setting the "combined" option to true when service the documentation with the plugin will automatically point all download links to the collated file and individual page exports will not be available.

-!!! danger "WARNING"

-    This docker file takes rather a long time to start up...
+> This docker file takes rather a long time to start up...

 The docker logs will hang while the documentation is built.
 This is much slower with the PDF export plugin and using the default mkdocs-material image and configuration will be much faster for simple site builds.
 The expected docker logs output might be as follows: